-A team from Doctors Without Borders (MSF) has been redeployed to the newly effected areas and is involved in life saving interventions after a second earthquake today hit Nepal yesterday.
+A team from Doctors Without Borders (MSF) has been redeployed to the newly affected areas and is involved in life-saving interventions after a second earthquake today hit Nepal yesterday.

 The epicentre of the quake is 80km east of Kathmandu, in Dolakha district and we are relieved to report that all 120 of Doctors Without Borders staff are safe and have been accounted for.